maggiemaywilder/vision-board/README.md

 ## Description

-Vision board and learning resource saving app using React, Express, MySQL, with Express-session and passport user authentication and bcryptsjs password encryption.
+Create a vision board complete with the learning resources and inspiration you need to help you realize it.
+Uses React, Express, MySQL, with Express-session and passport user authentication and bcryptsjs password encryption.

 [![License](https://img.shields.io/badge/license-MIT-blueviolet.svg)](https://opensource.org/licenses/MIT)